Ifrit: In fiction

 Afarit appear already in early poems, such as those of Al-Maʿarri (973–1057), who describes his protagonist visiting a paradise with "narrow straits" and "dark valleys" for afarit, between heaven and hell.
 In later works, the afarit are mentioned among the narratives collected in One Thousand and One Nights.
 In one tale called "The Porter and the Young Girls", a prince is attacked by pirates and takes refuge with a woodcutter.
 The prince finds an underground chamber in the forest leading to a beautiful woman who has been kidnapped by an ifrit.
 The prince sleeps with the woman and both are attacked by the jealous ifrit, who changes the prince into an ape.
 Later a princess restores the prince and fights a pitched battle with the ifrit, who changes shape into various animals, fruit, and fire until being reduced to cinders.
 In "The Fisherman and the Jinni" an ifrit, locked in a jar by the Seal of Solomon, is released but later tricked by the fisherman again into the jar.
 Under the condition that the ifrit aids him to achieve riches, he releases the ifrit again.
 The latter ifrit, however, might be substituted by a marid, another type of powerful demon easily tricked by the protagonist.
 The latter portrayal of an ifrit, as a wish-granting spirit released from a jar, became characteristic of Western depictions of jinn.

 Afarit feature frequently in film and video games.
 In the Final Fantasy video game series, an ifrit appears as a summonable spirit and an enemy.
-Like its mythological counterpart, it is a spirit of fire and can use an iconic spell called Hell-Fire.
+Like its mythological counterpart, it is a spirit of fire and can use an iconic spell called Hellfire.
 In the fifth season of True Blood (2012), an ifrit seeks vengeance for murder of Iraqi civilians by U.S soldiers.
 In both the novel American Gods (2001) and the television adaptation by Neil Gaiman an ifrit disguised as a taxi-driver appears, trying to get used to his new role, seeking intimacy in a lonely world.